tensorleap/tensorleap/examples/imdb/imdb/README.md

 ![Embedding space](images/img_12.png)

-Following the same process, we can examine the same sample, which result in a much lower loss now:
+Following the same process, we can examine the same sample, which result in a 67% loss reduction:

 ![Embedding space](images/img_16.png)

-As expected, the convulutional model has a much wider context window, which results in the attention being spread over longer phrases.
+As expected, the convolutional model has a much wider context window, which results in the attention being spread over longer phrases.
 One result of this change is that **entertaining** is no longer an indication of a positive sentiment.
 In fact, the bi-gram "entertaining mildly" is now an indicator of a negative sentiment:
 ![img.png](images/img_18.png)